A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 “The body weeps the tears the eyes refuse to shed.”

-And I used to blame everything else.
+And for the longest time, I blamed everything else.

 Wrong pillow.